Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: Algorithms

-We now turn to the particular case where one uses a Schur complement based inductance.
-As we already explained, the algorithms can be written so that no dense matrix is involved (i.e. the Schur complement is not performed in practice), albeit the underlying non-local nature of the inductance operator.
+We now turn to the particular case where one uses a Schur complement based transmission matrix and explain how the above algorithms need to be modified.
+As we already explained, the algorithms can be written so that no dense matrix is involved (i.e. the Schur complement is not performed in practice), albeit the underlying non-local nature of the transmission operator.
 This is particularly important for efficiency considerations because otherwise the naive implementation of the method requires the computation and storage of dense matrices as well as the solution to hybrid sparse-dense linear systems for which many factorization routines may struggle.

 Before describing the algorithms let us define